Who hasn’t heard, said, or been told the following when experiencing stress, fear, or anger?

 Start by practicing this meditation technique lying on your back with one hand on your belly and the other on your chest.
-As you gain more experience, you can try this out in a sitting position.
+As you gain more experience, you can try this in a sitting position.

 Start by focusing on your natural breath, as practiced in the first exercise.
 Continue to practice the three stages of deep breathing sequentially.
-With the next inhalation, think of intentionally sending the air towards the navel by letting your abdomen expand and rise freely.
+With the next inhalation, think of intentionally sending the air toward the navel by letting your abdomen expand and rise freely.

 Continue breathing and thinking of sending the rest of the air into the ribcage, allowing it to expand fully.
 Continue to inhale the remaining amount of air you can by letting the collarbone and shoulders to rise.

-Exhale slowly by first dropping the shoulders and collar bone, then relaxing the ribcage and finally releasing the abdomen.
+Exhale slowly by first dropping the shoulders and collarbone, then relaxing the ribcage and finally releasing the abdomen.
 Repeat this for a few minutes.

 Draw your attention to your hands as they rise and fall as you breathe.
 You can start counting as you inhale and exhale, keeping the same ratio.
 For example, you can count up to four on each inhale, and four on each exhale.